namanmanchanda09/WorkTrack/README.md

 3. Adding to-dos
 4. Deleting to-dos

-THe project is implemented using Swift and Firebase.
+The project is implemented using Swift and Firebase.